Sustainability reporting standards

 _

 Update 8 May 2024: Directive (EU) 2024/1306 amending Directive 2013/34/EU as regards the time limits for the adoption of sustainability reporting standards for certain sectors and for certain third-country undertakings was published in the Official Journal of the EU.
-The Directive postpones the adoption of sector-specific ESRS and sustainability reporting standards to be used by certain non-EU companies by two years to 30 June 2026.
-This is to allow companies to focus on implementing the first set of ESRS and limit the reporting requirements to the minimum necessary.
+The Directive postpones the adoption of sector-specific ESRS and sustainability reporting standards to 30 June 2026.

 _